fulleni/TaskMaster/README.md

 ## 🛠️ Installation

 1. Ensure that the Flutter SDK is installed on your development machine.
 Refer to the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) for detailed instructions.
-2. Clone the TaskMaster repository: `git clone https://github.com/fulleni/TaskMaster.git` (Replace with your actual repository URL)
+2. Clone the TaskMaster repository: `git clone https://github.com/fulleni/TaskMaster.git`
 3. Navigate to the project directory: `cd TaskMaster`
 4. Install the required dependencies: `flutter pub get`